-Homework: There will be weekly assignments during the half-semester.
+Homework: There will be assignments approximately weekly during the term.
 Assignments are due at the start of the class period.
 All computer output must be edited and annotated.
 No late assignments will be accepted.
 Solutions will be available on the course web site.

-Midterm: The midterm exam is scheduled for Thursday, February 2, during the regular class time.
+Midterm: The midterm exam is scheduled for Thursday, February 1, during the regular class time.
 A single sheet (8.5" x 11") of handwritten notes and a calculator may be used for the exam.
-No cell phones, tablets, or other electronic devices will be permitted.
+No cell phones, tablets, or other electronic devices will be permitted; nothing that obscures your eyes may be worn.

-Final Exam: The final exam is scheduled for Tuesday, February 28, during the regular class time.
+Final Exam: The final exam is scheduled for Tuesday, February 27, during the regular class time.
 Two sheets (8.5" x 11") of handwritten notes and a calculator may be used for the exam.
-No cell phones, tablets, or other electronic devices will be permitted.
+No cell phones, tablets, or other electronic devices will be permitted; nothing that obscures your eyes may be worn.